BelkaDev/Spotify-Headless/README.md

 ## Spotify-JWT
- A [puppeteer](https://github.com/puppeteer/puppeteer) approach to intercept your validated Spotify OAuth token (alongside of the fingerprint) then reinject it to imitate a secure, browser-like traffic.
+ A [puppeteer](https://github.com/puppeteer/puppeteer) procedure to intercept your OAuth-validated Spotify JWT (alongside of the fingerprint) then reinject it to imitate a secure, User-like traffic.
 #### How it works
-1. Establish a secure session by authenticating to Spotify within a *headless* browser.
-(Chromium)
-1. Generate a valid Json Web Token and abuse it until expiration.
+1. Establish a secure session by authenticating to Spotify within a headless browser.
+(Puppeteer) ~~2.
+Generate a valid Json Web Token and abuse it until expiration.~~ ~~3.
+Restart operation.~~
+2. Export the session cookies, in particular one that serves as the refresh token that lasts for one year.
-1. The access token allows you to make requests to the Spotify Web API on behalf of a user (throughout its lifespan), once expired, the whole process is started over.
+3. The access token allows you to perform actions on behalf of a user throughout its lifespan, once expired it is recycled by the refresh token.
+4. In the event of reaching its expiration date, refresh token must be reproduced either manually or by starting this process all over <br>
+taking about 30s <i> every year </i>, and thus making it a viable solution.

 #### Installation and configuration
 ```bash